HannahAdegoye/topukyoutubers.github.io/README.md

 ## Pseudocode

-- What's the general approach in creating this solution from start to finish?
+The general approach in creating this solution from start to finish includes but is not limited to the following steps:

 1. Get the data
 2. Explore the data in Excel